Quincy, MA – July 7, 1947

 West Greenwich, R.I. – April 24, 1946

-On April 24, 1946, two navy F4U Corsairs on a training flight out of Quonset Point NAS were involved in a mid-air collision over West Greenwich.
-Moments later, the pilot of one plane bailed out.
-His Corsair, (81416), came down onto a house and exploded, killing a mother and her 2-year-old son.
+On the afternoon of April 24, 1946, two navy F4U Corsairs, (Bu.
+Nos.
+81416 and 81312) took off from the Quonset Point Naval Air Station for a routine training flight.
+At 3:17 P.M., while over the Lake Mishnock area of Coventry, R. I., the aircraft were involved in a mid-air collision.
+Moments later, the pilot of one plane (#81416) bailed out.
+His Corsair came down and crashed onto a house on Nooseneck Road in West Greenwich, and exploded, killing a mother and her 2-year-old son.

 Despite a damaged wing, the pilot of the other Corsair, (81312), managed to make it back to the Quonset Naval Air Station.